-Commander-in-Chief and Past Department Commander Bauer: Commander-in-Chief Kirchgassner, it is certainly a very great honor to accept this plaque on behalf of the Department of Massachuestts.
+Department Commander Bauer: Commander-in-Chief and Past Commander-in-Chief Kirchgassner, it is certainly a very great honor to accept this plaque on behalf of the Department of Massachuestts.
 It could hardly have been presented to me under happier auspices than at present.
 You, sir, I have known since I became a member of the Order, and I have known the present Commander-in-Chief almost as long.
 It could hardly be presented at the hands of persons that it would be a greater pleasure to receive it from.
-All I can assure you is that Massachusetts will do its best to keep permanent possession of this trophy during the years to come, and we hope every one else will do their best to win it away from us.
-It will be displayed at our last meeting in December, and I can assure you that it will be displayed on all appropriate occasions during the year.
+All I can assure you is that Massachusetts will do its best to keep permanent possession of this trophy during the years to come, and we have on else will do their best to win it away from us.
+It will be displayed at our last meeting in December, and I can assure you that it will be displayed on all appropriate occasions during the rear.
 I thank you (Applause).